threeplanetssoftware/apple_cloud_notes_parser/README.md

 While the data is not necessarily encrypted, although some is using the password feature, it is not as searchable to the examiner, given its compressed nature.
 This program intends to make the plaintext stored in the note and its embedded attachments far more usable.

-This program was implemented in Ruby.
+This program was implemented in Ruby and currently requires Ruby 3.0 or newer.
 The classes underlying this represent all the necessary features to write other programs to interface with an Apple Notes backup, including exporting data to another format, or writing better search functions.
 In addition, this program and its classes attempts to abstract away the work needed to understand the type of backup and how it stores files.
 While examiners must understand those backups, this will provide its own internal interfaces for identifying where media files are kept.